richardjharris/yomikun-database/notes/future_ideas.md

  - small wa is allowed
  - ゝゞ are allowed

+## Fixing suo

+{"kaki": "周防 正行", "yomi": [-"すお-]{+"すおう+} まさゆき", "authenticity": "real", "lifetime": {"birth_year": 1956, "death_year": null}, "source": "wikipedia_en:Masayuki Suo", }

+すお is a valid reading for the surname, but rare enough that we assumed the longer one.
+The Wikipedia JA fixes this so one valid solution would be to ignore entries where we have a JA article.
+We could also detect this at dedupe perhaps.

 ## More robust handling of 'yuhya'-type names

 Currently we use a manual dictionary to correct these.